Chemicals Used in Soap Making

 In everyday use, caustic soda has a wide range of applications.
 It serves as a key ingredient in drain cleaners for clearing blockages, removing grease deposits from ovens, and in the production of soap and detergents.
 Its simplicity makes it a useful tool in educational settings, where it is often used alongside water and hydrochloric acid to demonstrate the pH scale to chemistry students.

-Other Ingredients Used in Soap-Making Industries
+Other Chemical Substances Used in Soap-Making Industries

 🗹 Potassium Hydroxide